genesis-writing/gen-tech-writing-portfolio-and-blog-v2/docs/knowledge-base/comprehensive_user_guide/Preferences-and-Plugins_360709.md

 ## **Purpose**

 This guide highlights the available options within the app's preferences and shows you how to enable plugins to enhance your user experience.
-The keyboard shortcut for preferences or plugins is ⌘ , (command + key).
+The keyboard shortcut for preferences or plugins is ++cmd+comma++ (command + commma).

 ## **Preferences**